CMeeg/nextjs-aca/README.md

 If you add additional environment variables for use in your app and want to override them in this environment then you can come back here later to add or change anything as needed.

+> If you add environment variables to `.env.local.template` you must also make sure you edit the `Create .env.local file` step of the `deploy` job in `.github/workflows/azure-dev.yml` to make them available as environment variables when `npm run env:init` is executed in the pipeline.
+>
-> If you add environment variables to `.env.local.template` you must also make sure you edit the `Create .env.local file` step of the `deploy` job in `.github/workflows/azure-dev.yml` to make them available as environment variabls when `npm run env:init` is executed.
-GitHub Actions doesn't automatically make environment variables available to scripts so they need to be added explicitly to this step (this is something you don't need to do in the AZDO pipeline, which does expose its environment variables to scripts implicitly).
+> GitHub Actions doesn't automatically make environment variables available to scripts so they need to be added explicitly to this step (this is something you don't need to do in the AZDO pipeline, which does expose its environment variables to scripts implicitly).

 ### Azure DevOps Pipelines